-The Weibull PDF has important implications for pollutant distributions in the ocean.
-Given that many physical and chemical processes acting on the pollutant are nonlinear ({\it i.e.} they depend on the concentration itself), the increased probability of high tracer concentrations can have profound effects on the transformation and mixing of the tracer or, in other words, on the dilution of the pollutant.

-Ocean-ensemble-simulation approaches are effective methods to study the pollutant PDFs because monitoring of ocean tracers is still scarce both from satellites and in situ.
-This is to be contrasted with the atmosphere in which most tracers can be observed from space.
-In particular, for plastic \cite{MAXIMENKO,LIUBARTSEVA} and accidental and operational oil releases \cite{LIUBARTSEVA2015, SeppNeves2016}, simulation-ensemble techniques are emerging methods to study hazard from pollution.
-Ocean-ensemble simulations currently benefit from the best reconstructions of ocean currents from operational ocean forecasting centres, which provide multi-decadal time series of the ocean flow field.
-This ensemble-statistical framework is also very important to account for the uncertainties in the tracer release positions, the errors in current reconstructions, and the errors in the chemical and physical transformations represented in active tracer dynamics.
+Ocean ensemble simulation approaches are effective to study the PDFs of pollutants because monitoring of ocean tracers is still difficult both from satellites and in situ.
+This is in contrast with the atmosphere in which most tracers can be observed from space.
+In particular, for plastics \cite{MAXIMENKO,LIUBARTSEVA} and accidental and operational oil releases \cite{LIUBARTSEVA2015, SeppNeves2016}, simulation-ensemble techniques are emerging methods to study hazards from pollution.
+Ocean-ensemble simulations currently benefit from the best reconstructions of ocean currents from operational ocean forecasting centres, which provide multi-decadal time series of the ocean flow field~\cite{LETRAON2019}.
+This ensemble-statistical framework is also very important in accounting for uncertainties in the tracer release positions, errors in current reconstructions, and errors in the chemical and physical transformations represented in active tracer dynamics.

-Recently, \cite{Sepp-Neves} has calculated the PDF for beached oil concentrations and demonstrated that it is indeed Weibull for the Portuguese coast.
-Figure~\ref{fig:oil-PDF} shows a similar distribution for beached oil concentrations for the entire Caribbean Archipelago coastline.
-The long tail of high concentration values shows the importance of understanding PDF distributions to calculate hazard accurately.
+Figure~\ref{fig:oil-PDF} shows a distribution for beached oil concentrations for the entire Caribbean Archipelago coastline using an ensemble simulation approach with different virtual release points and one year of the realistic flow field from the Copernicus Marine Environment Monitoring and Forecasting Service~\cite{LETRAON2019}.
+The long tail of high concentration values highlights the importance of understanding PDF distributions in calculating hazards accurately.
+A high concentration of oil could arrive at the coasts even from single release points around the islands, depending on the flow field structures which depend on the dynamics of currents in the area for a given amount of time.

-Hazard from oil pollution comes from the relatively high number of events in the distribution tail.
-The Weibull tail distribution, $H$, expresses this concept using the integral of the PDF bounded by an appropriately chosen low-value concentration, $x_{low}$, as follows $H(x_{low};\alpha,\beta)= \exp[{-\left({x_{low}}/{\beta}\right)^{\alpha}}]. $ This function can be useful to compare hazards due to oil releases from maritime traffic or accidents.
-Decision on which value of $x_{low}$ to use is left to the end user, depending on additional information on the type of coastlines and the socio-economic activities taking place along them.